tipogi/bushido.deploy/readme.md

-# BUSHIDO.GUIDE DEPLOYMENT
+# bushido.guide Deployment

-# SCRIPTS
+# Scripts
 Automatise application deploy.
 Pull services, create the bundle, configure the environments of each service and more
 - **init.sh**: Pull repositories and add its own environment variables
 - **update.sh**: Create the bundles and move to the containers location to spin up the application